Alfred State's 5-year professional BArch program is fully accredited, and the first and only program of its kind in the SUNY system.

 You're considering studying architecture?
 You've found the right place!
-The bachelor of architecture (BArch) program prepares students to be well rounded, creative, and socially responsible architects who shape our world through the design of meaningful and inspirational spaces.
-The BArch is a professional program, which endeavors to prepare students for licensure shortly after graduation, reducing the need for further graduate education or an advanced degree.
+The Bachelor of Architecture (BArch) program prepares students to be well rounded, creative, and socially responsible architects who shape our world through the design of meaningful and inspirational spaces.
+The BArch is a fully accredited professional program, which endeavors to prepare students for licensure shortly after graduation, reducing the need for further graduate education or an advanced degree.

-All students who apply to the BArch program are required to submit a portfolio of creative work that demonstrates their interest in design and the built environment.
+All first-year applicants, external transfer students, and internal 2nd and 3rd year students (Alfred State students currently enrolled in the curriculums 322 or 640) who apply to the BArch program are required to submit a portfolio of creative work that demonstrates their interest in design and the built environment.

 Prospective students are welcome to visit Alfred State at any time.
 To arrange a formal campus tour, or informal studio visit day, please contact your admissions counselor at firstname.lastname@example.org.

 Employment of architects is projected to grow 7% from 2017-2024, with a median salary of $76,000/year.